Columbia University Archives: Faculty Search

 • Directories

-The directories of officers (with office hours, campus office addresses and residence), from 1893-1894 to 1943-1944, can be found in the back of the yearly Catalogue of Officers and Students.
+The directories of officers and staff (with office hours, campus office addresses and residence), from 1893-1894 to 1944-1945, can be found in the back of the yearly Catalogue of Officers and Students.

-The student newspaper, from 1877 to 2015, is another great source to find out information about former faculty members.
-The Spectator has been scanned and is easily searchable online.
+The student newspaper (1877 to 2015) and the university-wide newspaper (1973-2016) are both great sources to find out information about former faculty members.
+The Spectator and the CU Record have been scanned and are easily searchable online.
 For additional publications available online, visit our Publications page.

 These collections are only available in person at the Rare Book & Manuscript Library (RBML) reading room.
 Visitors are required to register their own Special Collections Research Account before their visit and to validate the account in person with government-issued photo identification or Columbia ID card.
-Once you have created your Special Collections Research Account, you will be able to request the materials directly from the finding aids: click the check box located on the right for the box(es) you need, and then scroll back to the top of the container list document and click “Submit Request” button in the red-rimmed box at top.
-This should lead you directly to your Special Collections Research Account to complete the request form.
-For more information on how to access our collections, check out our Research & Access website.
+Once you have created your Special Collections Research Account, you will be able to schedule an appointment and request materials directly from the finding aids.

 • Academic Appointment Records